tea go bad

 It is extremely important how you store the product if you want it to fulfill its potential for durability.
 Air, heat, humidity, or light will negatively affect the quality of the tea.
 Here are some simple rules you can follow for the best results.

-Tip 1: Choose can instead of paper
+Tip 1: Choose tea tins instead of paper

 There are different cans on the market that you can reuse for each new pack of tea.
-Even if you bought tea in paper bags, put them in a can to ensure longevity.
+Even if you bought tea in paper bags, put them in a tea tin to ensure longevity.
 The can provides two protections: first from the inflow of air circulation because it is well closed.
 And the other from light since it is opaque.

 Tip 2: Avoid hot places